 It may not be meaningful to speak of the natural law of the universe, an order that encompasses all things.
 However, it is meaningful to speak of the natural order of particular sorts of things in the universe.
 Physicists, chemists, biologists, astronomers, geologists, and practitioners of other natural sciences all look at different orders of things, concentrating on different sorts of objects and phenomena, trying to discover and eventually to explain patterns of order (natural laws) within their chosen fields.
-Because this book is about the natural law of the human world1, we shall focus on the natural order of human persons rather than the natural order of such things as particles, atoms and molecules, physical states, cells, organs, and life forms.
+Because this book is about the natural law of the human world, we shall focus on the natural order of human persons rather than the natural order of such things as particles, atoms and molecules, physical states, cells, organs, and life forms such as plants, insects, molluscs, birds and mammals other than those of the human species.

 1 Etymologically, 'world' means the era of mankind.
 Cf. the Dutch equivalent 'wereld' (world), from 'wer' (man) + 'alt' (age, period).
-Strictly speaking, then, the adjective 'human' is redundant.
+Strictly speaking, then, in the expression 'human world' the adjective 'human' is redundant.